wilsoncusack/metrics-board/README.md

 New to Node, so I closely followed PG pool example https://github.com/brianc/node-postgres/wiki/Example

+Note: the demo site is insecure, so you should not use sensitive data on it.

 To Do:
+- [ ] Add account invite/new authentication.
+Right now anyone can add themselves to an account via a cURL request.
 - [ ] Add ability to edit/delete widgets
 - [ ] Add more integrations (right now only mixpanel)
 - [ ] Add more widgets/display options (like graphs).
 Will also then need to add widget type to the widget table in the db.